BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Node IDs can act as static payment end points.
 This means the user does not have to generate a request each time they want to receive a payment.

-Requesting a payment with your node ID can leak your public information which is bad for privacy.
-Keysend payments are also unable to provide proof of payment like an invoice payment which could be problematic in some situations.
+Requesting a payment with your node ID can leak your public information, which is bad for privacy.
+Keysend payments are also unable to provide proof of payment, like an invoice payment, which could be problematic in some situations.

 </div>